fawnchunk/crionix-cfisd/README.md

 -paste in url bar-
 -click it on a web url

-         NEW UPDATE NOW HAS AN X BUTTON WOW MY NIGGAS
+         NEW UPDATE ADDED A UI FOR CAC
+NEXT UPDATE: PAYMENT SYSTEM